Joanne Laxton Memorial PayPal, or send check to Treasurer, RSMA, PO Box 114, Cedar Falls, IA 50613

 Come back here for the Agenda and more details about our day!

-Here is a very simple example below, when I taught Literature classes at Hawkeye Community College and incorporated 'A Rural Community' into the short story unit.
+Here is a very simple example to the right, when I taught Literature classes at Hawkeye Community College and incorporated 'A Rural Community' into the short story unit.

 Pictures from the 2025 Meeting.
 Upper left, The "Nice Girls" Panel.
 Upper right, Lyz Lenz, speaker.